 • Add the water to a large stockpot and set to high heat.
 Add the jamaica, tamarindo pods, cinnamon sticks, cloves and piloncillo/sugar.
 Cover and boil for about 15 minutes.

-• Optional, you can strain the liquid in order to remove the hibiscus, tamarindo pods and cloves prior to adding the fruit.
-This way they're not served on the drink.
+• Remove the hibiscus, tamarindo pods and cloves prior to adding the fruit.
+This way they're not served in the drink.
+Discard.

 • Add all of the fruit, cover and bring to a soft boil.
 Once it starts to boil uncover and cook for 15 minutes.
 Cooking it for this long will leave a little crunch on the fruit.
 If you like soft fruit, cook for an additional 10 minutes.